Skip to main content

 Databricks Asset Bundles allows you to specify information about the Databricks resources used by the bundle in the resources mapping in the bundle configuration.
 See resources mapping and resources key reference.

-This article outlines supported resource types for bundles and provides details and an example for each supported type.
+This page provides configuration reference for all supported resource types for bundles and provides details and an example for each supported type.
 For additional examples, see Bundle configuration examples.

 tip

 To generate YAML for any existing resource, use the databricks bundle generate command.
-See Generate a bundle configuration file.
+See databricks bundle generate.

 Supported resources

-The following table lists supported resource types for bundles.
+The following table lists supported resource types for bundles (YAML and Python, where applicable).
 Some resources can be created by defining them in a bundle and deploying the bundle, and some resources can only be created by referencing an existing asset to include in the bundle.

-Resources are defined using the corresponding Databricks REST API object’s create operation request payload, where the object’s supported fields, expressed as YAML, are the resource’s supported properties.
-Links to documentation for each resource’s corresponding payloads are listed in the table.
+Resource configuration defines a Databricks object that corresponds to a Databricks REST API object.
+The REST API object's supported create request fields, expressed as YAML, are the resource's supported keys.
+Links to documentation for each resource's corresponding object are in the table below.

 tip